Xoom7573/SnakeGame/README.md

  >Done
    - Pauzing the game by pressing spacebar!
    - Food and score counter done :), go play!
+   - Added score with deffirent kinds of food!
+   - Random respawns for red food when eating green food!
+   - Snake Head image as the head of the snake

  >SCREENSHOT OF THE GAME!